Google Translate Disclaimer

 In Ontario, Lyme disease is transmitted by an infected blacklegged (Ixodes scapularis) tick.

-Blacklegged ticks are present in Simcoe Muskoka and locally, acquired blacklegged ticks have tested positive for the bacteria that causes Lyme disease.
+Blacklegged ticks are present in Simcoe and Muskoka, and locally acquired blacklegged ticks have tested positive for the bacteria that causes Lyme disease.

-Ticks cannot jump of fly.
-When a person or animal brushes by vegetation (such as grass or shrubs along a forest trail) that the tick is resting on, the tick climbs onto the person or animal in search of a place to bite and feed (exposed skin).
+Ticks cannot jump or fly.
+When a person or animal brushes by vegetation, such as grass or shrubs along a forest trail that the tick is resting on, the tick climbs onto the person or animal in search of a place to bite and feed (exposed skin).

 Just like mosquitoes, ticks survive on blood.
 They insert their mouthpart into the skin of a person or an animal to feed.
-An infected tick can spread the bacteria that causes Lyme disease to humans when they feed; however, in most cases, they need to be attached for at least 24 hours before the bacteria will be transmitted.
+An infected tick can spread the bacteria that causes Lyme disease to humans when they feed; however, if a tick is attached to your skin for less than 24 hours, your chance of getting Lyme disease is extremely low.
 Ticks are small and bites are usually painless which means without checking, you might not know that you have been bitten.
 It is important to check for and remove ticks as soon as possible to prevent Lyme disease.

 What do blacklegged ticks look like?